MurotovichSh/Top_movies/README.md

 # Overview
 A Django website that retrievs the top IMDB movies and their details using the RapidAPI.
 The website includes a comment section that allows users to leave comments about the movies.
-Here I used testing from django.test import TestCase from django.test.client import Client

-Create your tests here.
-class HomeViewTest(TestCase):
-def test_index(self):
-client= Client()
-response = client.get('/')
-assert response.status_code == 200
+The project includes unit tests using the Django TestCase class and the Client class from django.test.client.

 In this project, unit testing has been implemented using the Django TestCase class and the Client class from django.test.client